jimbobbennett/StarWarsCopilot/9-agents/README.md

 ### AI agent capabilities

 AI agents are only as powerful as the tools you build to interact with them.
 If you call OpenAI to generate some code, it won't be able to change the code on your machine.
 Instead you would need a tool to take the results of the interaction with the LLM and have that interact with the code you have locally.
-This is how applications like GitHub copilot work, they use the LLM to reason over your request and code, then run locally to make code updates.
+This is how applications like GitHub copilot work, they use the LLM to reason over your request and code, then run tools locally to make code updates.

 ### AI agent orchestration